vippsas/vipps-developers/test-environment.md

 [force approve](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#testing)
 endpoint does not support this functionality.

-## Vipps test apps
+## Test apps

-The test apps for iOS and Android are identical to the production apps, but connect to the Vipps test environment (MT) instead of the production environment.
+The test apps for iOS and Android are identical to the production apps, but connect to the Merchant test environment (MT) instead of the production environment.

 The test apps can be installed on the same device as the production apps without conflicts.
 The test apps use the `vippsMT://` URL scheme, and the production apps use `vipps://`.